arcapos/luapgsql/luapgsql.md

 allocating a chunk of memory to hold the data.

-When a row is successfully returned, the return value is the data in the row (this will always be greater than zero).
+When a row is successfully returned, the return value is the data in the row as a string with length &gt; zero.
 The returned string is always null-terminated, though this is probably only useful for textual COPY.
 A result of false indicates that the COPY is still in progress, but no row is yet available (this is only possible when async is true).
 A result of true indicates that the COPY is done.
 A result of nil indicates that an error occurred (consult errorMessage for the reason).

 When async is true, getCopyData will not block waiting for input; it will return false if the COPY is still in progress but no complete row